blacksmith-community/redis-forge-boshrelease/README.md

   via the VM type is not going to net you much of a gain (see the `disk_size` and `persist` options instead.

-- *az* - A single BOSH availability zone name (per cloud-config), for your standalone node placement.
-By default, the node will be put in `z1`.
+- *azs* - An array of BOSH availability zone names (per cloud-config), for your standalone node placement.
+Deployed VMs will be randomly distributed across these AZs.
+By default, all nodes will be put in `z1`.

 - *network* - The name of the network to deply these instances to.
   This network should be defined in your cloud-config, and should